dwleonhardt/js-fundamentals/README.md

 ### How to proceed

-Your job is to make all these JavaScript tests pass.
+Your job is to make all these JavaScript tests pass by completing their respective puzzle.

 1. Open the `part1/assignment.js` file in your text editor.
-1. Read the instructions on for each incorrect function.
+1. Read the instructions for each puzzle.
-1. Write code to make each function pass the test.

-After making a change:
+1. Solve the puzzle by writing JavaScript.

+To test your puzzle's solution:

-1. Tab over to the browser with `Command` + `Tab`.
+1. Tab over to the browser with `Command + Tab`.
-1. Refresh the browser with `Command` + `R`.
+1. Refresh the browser with `Command + R`.
-1. Scroll to the first failing test in red.
+1. Scroll to the puzzle's test and see if it's still red.
-1. Use the information provided to help you figure out what's next.
+1. Once the test is green, you've solved the puzzle.

+You can see how each test invokes the puzzle's function by clicking on the test description.

-You'll tab-refreshing hundreds of times during this challenge.
-Check your work after every small change :)
+**TIP:** Check your work after every small change.

 ### Wrestle with it